Chunking (psychology): Modality effect

 A modality effect is present in chunking.
 That is, the mechanism used to convey the list of items to the individual affects how much "chunking" occurs.

 Experimentally, it has been found that auditory presentation results in a larger amount of grouping in the responses of individuals than visual presentation does.
-Previous literature, such as George Miller's The Magical Number Seven, Plus or Minus Two: Some Limits on our Capacity for Processing Information (1956) has shown that the probability of recall of information is greater when the chunking strategy is used.
+Previous literature, such as George Miller's "The Magical Number Seven, Plus or Minus Two: Some Limits on our Capacity for Processing Information" (1956) has shown that the probability of recall of information is greater when the chunking strategy is used.
 As stated above, the grouping of the responses occurs as individuals place them into categories according to their inter-relatedness based on semantic and perceptual properties.
 Lindley (1966) showed that since the groups produced have meaning to the participant, this strategy makes it easier for an individual to recall and maintain information in memory during studies and testing.
-Therefore, when "chunking" is used as a strategy, one can expect a higher proportion of correct recalls.
+Therefore, when chunking is used as a strategy, one can expect a higher proportion of correct recalls.

-Memory training systems, mnemonic
+Memory-training systems, mnemonic

-Various kinds of memory training systems and mnemonics include training and drills in specially-designed recoding or chunking schemes.
+Various kinds of memory-training systems and mnemonics include training and drills in specially designed recoding or chunking schemes.
 Such systems existed before Miller's paper, but there was no convenient term to describe the general strategy and no substantive and reliable research.
-The term "chunking" is now often used in reference to these systems.
+The term chunking is now often used in reference to these systems.
 As an illustration, patients with Alzheimer's disease typically experience working memory deficits; chunking is an effective method to improve patients' verbal working memory performance.
+Patients with schizophrenia also experience working memory deficits which influence executive function; memory training procedures positively influence cognitive and rehabilitative outcomes.
 Chunking has been proven to decrease the load on the working memory in many ways.
 As well as remembering chunked information easier, a person can also recall other non-chunked memories easier due to the benefits chunking has on the working memory.
+For instance, in one study, participants with more specialized knowledge could reconstruct sequences of chess moves because they had larger chunks of procedural knowledge, which means that the level of expertise and the sorting order of the information retrieved is essential in the influence of procedural knowledge chunks retained in short-term memory.
+Chunking has been shown to have an influence in linguistics, such as boundary perception.

+Efficient chunk sizes

+According to the research conducted by Dirlam (1972), a mathematical analysis was conducted to see what the efficient chunk size is.
+The size range that chunking holds was previously known, but Dirlam wanted to discover the most efficient chunk size.
+The mathematical findings have discovered that four or three items in each chunk is the most optimal.